 - and fear that they will lose their own marriage.

 But, “When you have an effective H.R. department that is supported by leadership, people feel safe about reporting harassment, it has a lot to do with the type of H.R. department: The motive is not the legal liability, but the culture you want, clarifies Bettina Deynes, the vice president of H.R. at the Society for Human Resource Management.

 However, there is also an emotional side of being sexually harassed.
-“Often women feel they have somehow caused the harassment,” specifies Dr. Michelle Paludia psychologist at Hunter College.
-She analyzed that women who have been sexually assaulted were emotionally ‘’wounded’’, and hurt similarly like the woman, who were been raped, or abused.”
+“Often women feel they have somehow caused the harassment,” specifies Dr. Michelle Paludia, a psychologist at Hunter College.
+She analyzed that women who have been sexually assaulted were emotionally wounded, and hurt similarly like the woman, who were raped, or abused.”

 And women feel helpless and afraid, or angry, anxious or depressed, clearly specified Dr. Paludi in her research.
-In order to avoid this emotional ‘roller coaster’, Dr. Paludi strongly believes that increasing the awareness about women’s fears, and hurtful feelings will stimulate more , and more women to speak ‘’loudly’’ about their experience of being harassed.
+To avoid this emotional roller coaster, Dr. Paludi strongly believes that increasing the awareness about women’s fears and hurtful feelings will stimulate more and more women to speak loudly about their experience of being harassed.

 It could really destroy their positive self-image.
 Or it could build a high emotional ‘barrier’ between them and other people.

-Ending this ‘’nightmare’’ can be difficult.
+Ending this nightmare can be difficult.
 But, definitely not impossible.
 Nothing is impossible.
-I believe that we need to increase our awareness, and realize that sexual harassment could be really harmful for all women.
-Increasing the level of awareness will increase the level of courage in many women, who are victims of sexual harassment.
+I believe that we need to increase our awareness and realize that sexual harassment could be really harmful to all women.
+Increasing the level of awareness will increase the level of courage in many women victims of sexual harassment.